 This law though was amended in 1983 so that parents or sponsors could also take on the responsibility of choosing a name.

 Adopting a name

 You could even adopt the one of your parish church.

 Patron saints of your country or even maybe the country of your ancestors is also a good choice.

 Deciding on a patron saint for your family is also a good idea as well.

-You could honor this family saint with icon or statue in your house.
-Having some item around our home is a good way to keep them in our thoughts and our hearts.
+You could honor this family saint with an icon or statue in your house.
+Having some items around our home is a good way to keep them in our thoughts and our hearts.

 Why not get a dictionary of names